 Our ambition is to promote healthy and resilient communities by breaking the intergenerational cycle of trauma and, disadvantage.
 We want to, responding to the increased challenges facing our population which are driving up inequalities as a result of the COVID 19 pandemic and the growing economic crisis.

-Over the next eight years the West Yorkshire Violence Reduction Unit and West Yorkshire Health and Care partnership will continue to design, refine, implement and evaluate targeted interventions that address the key risk factors for our population.
+Over the next eight years the West Yorkshire Violence Reduction Partnership and the West Yorkshire Health and Care partnership will continue to design, refine, implement and evaluate targeted interventions that address the key risk factors for our population.
 Together we will build on the strong partnerships across the system to ensure sustainability and embed reducing serious violence, trauma and adversity as everybody’s business.